Call us for a complimentary consultation at 954-356-0450

 Chapter 11 is available to both individuals and businesses.
-Due to the higher filing fees ($1,213.00), reporting requirements and legal fees involved in a Chapter 11, it is not often used by individuals.
+Due to the higher filing fees ($1,717.00), reporting requirements and legal fees involved in a Chapter 11, it is not frequently used by individuals.
 However, for those individuals with debts in excess of $1,000,000.00 it may provide an opportunity to reorganize that may not be available in Chapter 13.
 For a small business a Chapter 11 bankruptcy filing allows the business to reorganize its debts and make arrangements to pay all or a portion of the debts while obtaining protection from creditors.
 A small business Chapter 11 also may be used to sell the business as a going concern.
 Our office has filed numerous Chapter 11 cases in Broward County and throughout South Florida.

 A small business can invoke the protection of Chapter 11 to hold collection actions and levies at bay while developing a plan of reorganization.
 If your business has suffered a temporary setback a Chapter 11 may give you the time you need to get caught up on bills.
 It also provides a forum to negotiate with all creditors in a setting favorable to the business.
 Chapter 11 can also be used to liquidate a small business in an orderly fashion.
 Call us if you would like an assessment of whether a Chapter 11 can help your business.
 We work hard for our clients to find the right solution for any business situation.
-Call us if you would like to discuss your business or personal case.
-David Langley has been practicing in the Fort Lauderdale area for over 28 years and can assist you with your financial problems.
+David Langley has been practicing in the Fort Lauderdale area for over 31 years and can assist you with your financial problems.